electrikmilk/ttuy/README.md

     <a href="https://pkg.go.dev/github.com/electrikmilk/ttuy?tab=doc"><img src="https://godoc.org/github.com/golang/gddo?status.svg" alt="GoDoc"></a>
 </p>

 **ttuy** (pronounced _tee-tee-YU-Y_ or like _TUI_) is an easy-to-use procedural TUI Framework.
-Procedural as in, no models, no dealing with abstractions, just run a function and it just works.
+Procedural as in, no models, no dealing with abstractions, just run a function, and it just works.
 It uses ANSI escape sequences for colors and manipulating the cursor.

 ```console
 go get github.com/electrikmilk/ttuy